pedroter7/pedroter7/README.md

  - **C#**: so, I decided to start learning C# and dotnet some weeks ago.
 Sooner I will start developing something to put what I've learned to proof and to learn new things, of course.
  - **AI** 🤖 : I'm taking my first steps into artificial intelligence with IBM on Coursera.
+ - **ReactJS**: I have a good NodeJS knowledge so I decided to start learning some frameworks.
+I'm starting with React.

 ### Some projects 📂